What is Emotional Health? An Emotional Health Definition

 Unfortunately, Emotional Intelligence frequently becomes a catch all for many behaviors and feelings that have nothing to do with emotional health and wellness.

-Emotions are not knee jerk reactions!
+Do not confuse emotions with knee jerk reactions!

-Unfortunately, even some psychologists and researchers confuse emotions with irrational thoughts and conditioned responses.
+Knee jerk reactions are NOT emotions.
 Knee jerk responses to situations are conditioned responses based on irrational thinking and past negative life experiences.

 Therefore, anyone can be emotionally healthy and have a high degree of Emotionally Intelligence when they are open, trusting and relaxed.